jamesreaco/inbox-tool-sanity/README.md

 ### Keeping data safe

-By default Sanity gives unauthenticated users read access to documents in public datasets.
+By default Sanity gives unauthenticated users read access to published documents in public datasets.
 Our `message` document is going to contain personal information that needs to be kept private.
 To disable this behavior we add a `message.` prefix to the `_id` when defining our `create` mutation in `form.jsx`.
 This will generate a new, random, unique `_id` such as `message.s4tZYDUyXCCef1YpYu6Js5`.

 The important thing to know here is that documents under a sub-path (i.e. containing a `.` in the `_id`) are not publicly available and can only be read with a Token.